AmineDjeghri/awesome-os-setup/README.md

    - With the package manager of your choice, _e.g._ `sudo apt install zsh`

 2. Verify installation by running `zsh --version`.
 Expected result: `zsh 5.8.1` or more recent.

-4. (Optional:Make it your default shell: `chsh -s $(which zsh)` but doesn't work on every system)

-5. Run `zsh` ro start configuring it (You can create an empty file with 0, will configure it later).
+3. Run `zsh` to start configuring it (You can create an empty file with 0, will configure it later).
 You can delete .zshrc and run `zsh` to configure it again.

-6. Log out and log back in again to use your new default shell.
+4. Log out and log back in again to use your new default shell.

-7. Test that it worked with `echo $SHELL`.
-Expected result: `/bin/zsh` or similar.

-8. Test with `$SHELL --version`.
+5. Optional:Make it your default shell: `chsh -s $(which zsh)` but doesn't work on every system.
+If it doesn't work, will do it later with oh-my-zsh.
+Test that it worked with `echo $SHELL`.
+Expected result: `/bin/zsh` or similar.Test with `$SHELL --version`.
 Expected result: 'zsh 5.8' or similar

 source : https://github.com/ohmyzsh/wiki/edit/main/Installing-ZSH.md